2025-2026 Casper Test Dates for US Medical Schools

 Learn more about the most recent changes: Understanding Acuity Insights: Casper and Duet.

 The Casper portion of Acuity Insights is the most difficult, and it requires the most preparation.
 Casper stands for “Computer-Based Assessment for Sampling Personal Characteristics.”
 The Casper test aims to unveil who you are beyond your grades and hard skills.
-It is scored based on the following 10 Constructs:
+It is scored based on the following 9 competencies:

 • Collaboration